alexlemaire/git-assist/easy-use/README.md

   - [Linux](https://cdn.klimapartner.net/alexis/@git-assist/easy-use_Linux.zip)
   - [Mac](https://cdn.klimapartner.net/alexis/@git-assist/easy-use_Mac.zip)

-:warning: **Warning:** you may have changed your default settings to open `.sh` files via something else than your terminal on your system.
-If so, those scripts won't work as intended...
-To fix this:
+:warning: **Warning:** for operating systems other than _Linux_, you may need to specify the default application for opening `.sh` files.
+To do so:
 - _Mac users_:
   1. Right-click on a file that uses the file type you'd like to change the default for (`.sh` in our case, you can use the files you've just downloaded)
   2. Click on `Get Info` in the pop-up